nimrossum/research-project/docs/main.typ

 Since many projects employ version control systems, such as Git (TODO: Ref to Git), for keeping track of changes, we can track the _Lines of code changed_ (LoCC) over time using diffing algorithms.
 The LoCC metric is typically defined as the number of lines added and removed in a commit.
 (TODO: source?).
 This provides a measure of the information distance between revisions of a software system.
 Git includes this functionality by default (TODO: Ref numstat).

 This is a commonly used technique used to detect activity in software systems over time @goeminne2013analyzing.
 It can be used to assess team velocity, developer productivity and more.
 These metrics can be automatically obtained via version control systems using tools like Git Truck@hojelse2022git.
-LoCC is a useful metric for quantifying contributions or regions of interest in software systems over time and tools like Git Truck have proven the effectiveness in the analysis of software evolution @lungu2022can, @neyem2025exploring.
+LoCC is a useful metric for quantifying contributions or regions of interest in software systems over time and tools like Git Truck have shown the effectiveness in the analysis of software evolution @lungu2022can, @neyem2025exploring.

 = Shortcomings of LoCC